• Skip to primary navigation

 • Are the cartels in San Miguel de Allende?

-• Is San Miguel de Allende Safe?
-Final Words
+• San Miguel de Allende Safety Guide

-Is San Miguel de Allende safe?
+Visiting San Miguel de Allende safely

-But is San Miguel de Allende safe for unexpecting travelers and what are some of the common crimes to watch out for as a visitor?
+That’s all good, but is San Miguel de Allende safe for unexpecting travelers and what are some of the common crimes to watch out for as a visitor?

 That is the exact question this page answers for you as well as provides the information you will need to be able to travel to this location safely!